SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 Pinkie got out a stick of butter from the fridge and two butter knives from a drawer.

-Pinkie instructed, "open the pancake mix and pour a decent amount into that big bowl," as she pointed to the bowl.
+Pinkie instructed, "Open the pancake mix and pour a decent amount into that big bowl," as she pointed to the bowl.

-Rainbow did as instructed, "is that good?"
+Rainbow did as instructed.
+"Is that good?"

-"Yes," Pinkie said, "now take a one cup measuring cup and put 2 cups of pancake mix into your mixing bowl."
+"Yes," Pinkie said.
+"Now take a one cup measuring cup and put two cups of pancake mix into your mixing bowl."

 Rainbow did as she was told before Pinkie also did it.

 "Okay, now add one and a half cups of water," Pinkie said.

-Rainbow does as instructed, "now we stir it, right?"
+Rainbow does as instructed.
+"Now we stir it, right?"

 "Yes, good eye," Pinkie said as she added her water.